Kampfkarren/blog/src/articles/a-reliable-case-for-unreliable-packets.md

 This is important, as networking is spotty.
 Roblox uses UDP (RakNet, as far as I know).
 UDP, contrasting with TCP, sends whatever packets it has in no defined order and with no guarantee if they'll actually send.
 This is, of course, a problem in many cases, so reliability layers are stacked on top of it.

-**However,** Roblox does not give the user any control over whether to enable this reliability layer for specific events.
+**However,** Roblox does not give the developer any control over whether to enable this reliability layer for specific events.
 This causes a lot of problems in practice, such as making [great, secure lag compensation impossible](https://developer.valvesoftware.com/wiki/Latency_Compensating_Methods_in_Client/Server_In-game_Protocol_Design_and_Optimization), but those examples are more nuanced and tough to grasp for someone who was *just* introduced to this concept.
 So here's a very simple, intuitive case for why this functionality is so valued.

 ## Fire extinguishers